On the Ramanujan conjecture for automorphic forms over function fields I. Geometry: Main result

+Thus, \eqref{intro:average} is as strong as the Ramanujan bound on average over the family $\mathcal V_n$, except that the constant $C_\lambda$ has unknown dependence on $\lambda$, whereas in the Ramanujan bound on average the constant $\dim (V_\lambda)^2 $ has explicit, mild dependence on $\lambda$.

+This suggests that we are on the right track, but that the constant $C_\lambda$ is problematic.

-Because $C_\lambda$ is constant in $n$ while every other term is exponential in $n$, the quality of this estimate improves as $n$ goes to infinity.
-To take advantage of this, we will use automorphic base change for constant field extensions to amplify the estimate, and deduce $|\tr_{\lambda}(\pi_v)| \le \dim(V_{\lambda}) \cdot q^{\frac{d}{2}}$ for our original representation $\pi$.
+Here comes the final step.
+Because $C_\lambda$ is constant in $n$ while every other term is exponential in $n$, the quality of the estimate~\eqref{intro:average} improves as $n$ goes to infinity.
+To take advantage of this, we will use automorphic base change for constant field extensions $F_n/F$ to amplify the estimate, and deduce $|\tr_{\lambda}(\pi_v)| \le \dim(V_{\lambda}) \cdot q^{\frac{d}{2}}$ for our original representation $\pi$.
 Varying $\lambda$, we can further bootstrap this estimate to

 which is the temperedness of the unramified representation $\pi_v$.